emqxarchive/emqx-docs-en/advanced/telemetry.md

 ### Disable in running

-Stop the emqx-telemetry plugin in the command line: ./bin/emqx_ctl plugins unload emqx_telemetry
+Stop the emqx_telemetry plugin in the command line: ./bin/emqx_ctl plugins unload emqx_telemetry

-Stop emqx-telemetry plugin in the Dashboard: Open http://localhost:18083 to enter Dashboard, enter the plugin page, find emqx-telemetry and click Stop button.
+Stop emqx_telemetry plugin in the Dashboard: Open http://localhost:18083 to enter Dashboard, enter the plugin page, find emqx_telemetry and click Stop button.